pauldahacker/webcube/README.md

 But:

-time trials can be false (A → B) circuits are true
+time trials can be false (A → B), circuits are true

 3. curveType (how smoothing behaves)